 Emerging technologies have allowed large quantities of data to be collected and transported at scale [6].
 For the first time, researchers can analyse massive datasets from a wide variety of sources, such as social media and health records like those discussed above [6].
 As a result, researchers have the opportunity to identify complex, insightful, data-driven patterns [6, 12].
 Increasingly, researchers are analysing these patterns using machine learning (ML), where they train models to detect and learn relationships within the data [6, 5].
 This approach differs from the traditional strategy of designing the model using hand-crafted rules informed by prior knowledge of the data’s domain [6, 5].
 ML is particularly useful when applied to datasets with many datapoints and/or variables, as the technique can find hidden patterns that may be missed by humans [5].
 ML models can then take these patterns and use them to make predictions in the absence of empirical data [5].
 Thus, it could be a useful technique to employ when working with missing epidemiological data [24].

 Conventionally, the input dataset to an ML model consists of a number of samples/observations, where each sample is referred to as a ‘datapoint’ [5].
 Each datapoint is defined by a certain number of variables, which are referred to as ‘features’.
-Features with discrete values are called ‘categorical’ and features with continuous numerical values are called ‘continuous’ [5].
+Features with discrete values are called ‘categorical’ (or discrete) and features with continuous numerical values are called ‘continuous’ [5].
 For example, if a feature describes ‘risk’ and its values were ‘high’, ‘medium’, or ‘low’, it would be considered categorical.
 In contrast, if its values were a risk score between 0 and 5, it would be continuous.
 Generally, each row of the input dataset corresponds to a datapoint, and each feature corresponds to a column.

 ML models can be broadly classified as supervised or unsupervised methods depending on whether the input rows are associated with an output value [5].

 2.31 Unsupervised Learning